-Being conscious of when and where you’re spending your money can help you keep it under control.
+Being conscious of when and where you’re spending can help you keep it under control.
 It can also help you spot areas where you could cut back.

 No matter how big or small your budget is, not overspending is a really important habit to get into.
-This is about knowing your limits and using your money wisely so you don’t feel guilty.
+This is about knowing your limits and using your money wisely so you don’t end up feeling guilty.

-It means focusing your spending on essentials or things that you really get pleasure or value from.
-For example, you can spend money on clothes, or going out with friends if those are the things you enjoy, but include it in your budgeting, so you won’t regret it later.
+It means focusing your spending on essentials and things you really get pleasure or value from.
+For example, you can spend money on clothes, or going out with friends if those are things you enjoy, but include them in your budgeting, so you won’t regret it later.